Braasileiro/PDRPC/README.md

 * **album_art**: **true** or **false** [Default: **true**]

 Shows the album art of the song.
-If no album art, defaults to the first performer.
+If no album art, defaults to the image of first performer.
 The mod contains album arts for all official songs and [Restore Cut Songs Mod](https://gamebanana.com/mods/383478).

 * **japanese_names**: **true** or **false** [Default: **false**]